2020–21 A-League

 The 2020–21 A-League was the 44th season of national level soccer in Australia, and the 16th since the establishment of the A-League in 2004.
 The season was started on 28 December 2020 and concluded with the Grand Final on 27 June 2021.
-The start of the season was later than previous seasons as a result of both the COVID-19 pandemic in Australia and New Zealand, and as part of a gradual shift to move the competition from summer to winter.
+The start of the season was later than previous seasons as a result of both the COVID-19 pandemic in Australia and New Zealand.
 Wellington Phoenix played the majority of their home matches at Wollongong Showground in Wollongong due to international travel restrictions.

 Sydney FC were the defending champions and premiers, having won their record fifth and fourth titles respectively the previous season.
 Melbourne City won their first premiership and championship title, leaving Sydney FC in second on both.

 Clubs

 There were 12 clubs participating in this season.
 Macarthur FC made their A-League debut this season.